Skip to main content

 Fast Fashion and tax

-Boohoo, Pretty Little Thing, Nasty Gal, and Missguided have been heavily criticised for many reasons, but little attention has been drawn to the fact that the companies that own these brands are incorporated in jurisdictions widely considered to be tax havens.
+Boohoo, Pretty Little Thing and Nasty Gal have been heavily criticised for many reasons, but little attention has been drawn to the fact that the company that owns these brands is incorporated in a jurisdiction widely considered to be a tax haven.
 While this does not necessarily mean that tax avoidance is occurring, it certainly raises questions.

 diagram: boohoo group plc brand boohoo company structure

-Boohoo Group Plc, the ultimate parent company of the group, owns several brands, including Boohoo, Nasty Gal and Pretty Little Thing.
+Boohoo Group Plc, the ultimate parent company of the group, now owns many more brands after taking over most of the Arcadia group in 2021.
 The operating offices of the company and its subsidiaries are primarily in Manchester, UK, whereas the Boohoo Group Plc is incorporated in Jersey.
-It also owns ABK Ltd, a holding registered in Jersey, which sits just below the Boohoo Group Plc in the company’s structure.

 When contacted by Ethical Consumer regarding its Jersey holdings, the company stated: ‘boohoo group plc and all its UK subsidiaries are registered for UK tax and pay UK taxes on all profits.
 There is no tax benefit to the group or any individual company from being registered in Jersey.’